-Since the announcement by Google, most web hosts now offer free SSL certificates from LetsEncrypt which is installed on your site.
+Since Google announced, most web hosts now offer free SSL certificates from LetsEncrypt installed on your site.

-But switching from HTTP to HTTPS protocol can be tricky.
-You need to permanently PHP 301 redirects all HTTP request to the HTTPS URLs.
+But switching from HTTP to HTTPS protocol can be tricky, and you need to permanently PHP 301 redirect all HTTP requests to the HTTPS URLs.

 This is where the Simple SSL plugin makes the difference.
 The plugin makes the switch painless, effortless, and as simple as clicking on a mouse.